 Resources if you CAN foster the kittens:

-Feel free to contact the East Bay SPCA Feral Cat Hotline at 510-563-4635 if you find kittens and need advice on caring for them.
-If you’re able to keep the kittens and care for them until they’re 8 weeks old and weigh 2 lbs, then the EB SPCA or another rescue group could possibly accept the kittens into an adoption program and find homes for them.
+Feel free to contact the East Bay SPCA at 510-569-0702 if you find kittens and need advice on caring for them.
+If you’re able to keep the kittens and care for them until they’re 8 weeks old and weigh 2 lbs, then the East Bay SPCA or another rescue group could possibly accept the kittens into an adoption program and find homes for them.
 You can also try to find homes for them yourself.

 Kittens need to weigh at least 2 lbs, which is the minimum weight at which it’s safe to spay or neuter them.

 Determine if there is a mother cat:

 Resist your instinct to scoop up abandoned kittens right away.
 Even though they are adorable and helpless!
 It may seem counter-intuitive, but the best thing to do for the kittens is not to move them.